Try These Five Tips for Using Ceiling Fans Along with Your AC

 If your goal is to stay cool without increasing your energy bills, you’ll probably depend on your ceiling fan a lot this summer.
 A common strategy is to operate a fan without AC until it gets very hot, then switch the fan off and try the air conditioner in its place.
 This is a mistake!
 Operating the ceiling fan and air conditioner at the same time is the best way to increase comfort and energy savings.

-It can seem unnecessary to pursue two cooling methods at the same time, but fans make your air conditioner more efficient.
-Try these five tips to help you get more from your cooling system this summer.
+It may seem excessive to use two cooling methods at once, but fans make your air conditioner more efficient.
+Use these five tips to help you get more from your cooling system this summer.

 Install a Ceiling Fan

 First off—if you don’t already have ceiling fans throughout your home, think about installing a few.
 You should have the opportunity to swap out any light fixture in the center of the room for a smooth, reliable and fashionable ceiling fan.

 Bear in mind that ceiling fans function best when the blades rest seven to nine feet above the floor, 10 to 12 inches from the ceiling, and at least 18 inches from the walls.
 This means your ceilings have to be at the least eight-feet high, and rooms with vaulted ceilings will not benefit the same amount.